upspin/upspin/doc/config.md

 with a comma separating the transport and address and a colon separating the address and port.

-In practice, though the transport and port are elided because the default transport, `remote`, defines a service provided across a network connection, and the default port, 443, is the standard port for encrypted (TLS) communications, as used by the HTTPS protocol.
+In practice, though, the transport and port are omitted because the default transport, `remote`, defines a service provided across a network connection, and the default port, 443, is the standard port for encrypted (TLS) communications, as used by the HTTPS protocol.